devlemire/categorizer/README.md

 ### Summary

-In this step we will..
+In this step we will create a class method that will handle sending our data from state to our reducer.
+We will also create a life cycle method `componentWillReceiveProps` to update our state with new props.

 ### Instructions